rmraya/OpenXLIFF/src/com/maxprograms/converters/json/README.md

 # JSON Filter Configuration Files

-Configuration files for JSON filter are defined in a JSON file that contains three arrays and five optional boolean keys:
+Configuration files for JSON filter are defined in a JSON file that contains three arrays and six optional boolean keys:

 - `traslatable`: array of JSON objects that define translatable keys
 - `ignorable`: array of strings listing ignorable keys